 The bylaws of Newco further provide that we will indemnify each of our directors and officers to the fullest extent permitted by Delaware law and may indemnify other persons as authorized by the DGCL.
 In particular, Newco's bylaws provide that Newco will indemnify and hold harmless, to the fullest extent permitted by applicable law as it presently exists or may hereafter be amended, any person who was or is made or is threatened to be made a party or is otherwise involved in any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative, including, but not limited to, serving as a witness without being named a defendant or respondent, by reason of the fact that he or she, or a person for whom he or she is the legal representative, is or was a director or officer of Newco or, while a director or officer of Newco, is or was serving at the request of Newco as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, against all liability and loss suffered (including, but not limited to, judgments, penalties, fines, excise taxes, and amounts paid in settlement) and expenses (including attorneys' fees) reasonably incurred by such covered person.
-In the case of a proceeding commenced by a covered person, Newco will only be required to indemnify the covered person if commencement of the proceeding (or part thereof) by the covered person was authorized in the specific case by the board of directors.
+In the case of a proceeding (or part thereof) by the covered person was authorized in the specific case by the board of directors.